Different Applications for Different Purposes

 Every Baruch student who wishes to study abroad will need to complete at least two applications.

-1. The first is the deadline for the Baruch Application to Study Abroad.
-There are two application cycles, each with its own deadline (see table below).
+There are two application cycles for your Baruch Application to Study Abroad, each with its own deadline (see table below).

 If you are applying to study on one of Baruch’s exchange programs, you should submit an application to the host/partner university only after you are nominated.
 Once you have submitted your Baruch Application to Study Abroad, you will be contacted to arrange for an interview about your first choice of exchange destination.
 Once you are nominated for an exchange program, you will be given instructions on how to submit the application for exchange students to the exchange partner university.